LIDW24 – Quinn Emanuel A Judicious look at AI

 International arbitration often involves complex disputes with multinational parties and necessitates a rigorous approach to arbitrator selection and conflict management.
 Various services have emerged to offer arbitrator profile and conflict-checking tools, including Arbitrator Intelligence, Kluwer Arbitration’s Profile Navigator & Relationship Indicator, and Global Arbitration Review’s Arbitrator Research Tool (ART).

-Each tool uses a combination of AI, data analytics, and self-reported information to provide comprehensive insights into arbitrators’ performance and track records of arbitrators.
-This data helps arbitration practitioners identify suitable candidates for arbitrators based on empirical data rather than subjective assessments.
 Further, engaging in this process may add diversity to the prospective arbitrator pool by bringing additional candidates to the practitioner’s attention who meet the case criteria but who may otherwise not be known by the selecting counsel.
 Overall, these tools provide data-driven inputs to the arbitrator selection process and promote transparency and objectivity in the arbitrator selection process.

 On the other hand, these tools may also introduce subjective insights.
 In some instances, the data collected may include candid feedback from counsel who have appeared before those arbitrators in particular cases.
 While these insights would be of a different nature from objective data-driven insights, they may prove equally useful in helping practitioners identify arbitrators who meet their needs and who may otherwise have been unknown to them.